richmahn/en_tn/hos/front/intro.md

 #### What is a lawsuit? ####

 Many cultures have a process for resolving disputes through law courts.
 These legal disputes are called lawsuits.
 The Book of Hosea contains some legal terms.
 This is because Yahweh is spoken of as if he were a husband accusing his wife in court of being unfaithful to him.
 Part of the Book of Hosea follows the form of a lawsuit.
-Yahweh identifies the problem (4:1), someone is accused (4:4), someone is found guilty (4:15), and the guilty ones will be punished (5:1).
+A problem is identified (4:1), someone is accused (4:4), someone is found guilty (4:15), and the guilty ones will be punished (5:1).

 #### Who did the people of the kingdom of Israel worship? ####

 Israel was supposed to worship Yahweh alone.
 But they worshiped both Yahweh and the Canaanite gods such as Baal.
-This was a major cause for Yahweh to judge the kingdom of Israel.
+This was a major reason why Yahweh judged the kingdom of Israel.
 (See: [[rc://en/tw/dict/bible/kt/falsegod]] and [[rc://en/tw/dict/bible/kt/judge]])

 ## Part 3: Important Translation Issues ##